New York's singer/songwriter and multi-instrumentalist Hannah Marcus developed

 as well as Patti Smith's delirious stream of consciousness.

-On Desert Farmers (Bar None, 2004), backed by members of
+On the much better Desert Farmers (Bar None, 2004), backed by members of

 Godspeed You Black Emperor